 How difficult is the surgery?

 Most lesions are easily removed with just local anesthesia in as little as 15-30 minutes.
-Both Dr. Purzycki and Dr. Stoeckel will remove the skin lesion while you are listening to music or relaxing and taking a bit of a nap.
+Both Dr. Purzycki or Dr. Stoeckel will remove the skin lesion while you are listening to music or relaxing and taking a bit of a nap.

 Where are the procedures performed?

 Wake Plastic Surgery has a private surgical suite specifically for small procedures in addition to our fully accredited operating room facility.
 Having this luxury allows us to avoid the hassle of going to a hospital or outpatient OR facility to have the procedure performed.
-It also allows our patients to be treated in a comfortable and casual environment while minimizing traffic through our larger operating theatre.Schedule A Consultation View Photo Gallery
+It also allows our patients to be treated in a comfortable and casual environment while minimizing traffic through our larger operating room.Schedule A Consultation View Photo Gallery